Land of Israel: Rabbinic laws in the Land of Israel

+The Jerusalem Talmud, in tractate Shabbat, states: "Whoever is situated in the Land of Israel ... and speaks the Holy Tongue, and recites the shema in the morning and in the evening, is promised life in the world to come."

 According to some Jewish religious authorities, every Jew has an obligation to dwell in the Land of Israel and may not leave except for specifically permitted reasons (e.g., to get married).

 There are also many laws dealing with how to treat the land.
 The laws apply to all Jews, and the giving of the land itself in the covenant, applies to all Jews, including converts.